scattercz/debian-postfix-dovecot-mariadb-mailserver-tutorial/README.md

     !include auth-sql.conf.ext
     ...

 Edit the `/etc/dovecot/conf.d/auth-sql.conf.ext` file with authentication and storage information.
 Ensure your file contains the following lines.
-Make sure the `passdb` section is uncommented, that the `userdb` section that uses the static driver is uncommented and update with the right argument, and comment out the userdb section that uses the `sql` driver:
+Make sure the `passdb` section is uncommented, that the `userdb` section that uses the sql driver is uncommented and update with the right `args`, and comment out the userdb section that uses the `static` driver:

     ...
     passdb {
         driver = sql
         args = /etc/dovecot/dovecot-sql.conf.ext
     }
     ...
+    userdb {
+        driver = sql
+        args = /etc/dovecot/dovecot-sql.conf.ext
+    }
+    ...
     #userdb {
-    #  driver = sql
+    #    driver = static
-    #  args = /etc/dovecot/dovecot-sql.conf.ext
+    #    args = uid=vmail gid=vmail home=/var/mail/vhosts/%d/%n
     #}
-    ...
-    userdb {
-    driver = static
-    args = uid=vmail gid=vmail home=/var/mail/vhosts/%d/%n
-    }
     ...

 Update the `/etc/dovecot/dovecot-sql.conf.ext` file with your MySQL connection information.
 Uncomment the following variables and replace the values with the excerpt example.